In my last post, we talked about the five critical elements of a great headline. If you haven’t read it yet, be sure to check it out.

 What are the possible objections readers might have that will prevent them from taking action?
 Do they not have enough time?
 Do they not have enough money to buy your product?
 Do they believe they don’t have enough experience?
 If possible, include the biggest objection in your headline.

 Step 4.
-Come up with at least 10 different headline variations.
+Come up with at least 10 different headlines or title variations.

 Step 5.
 Add emotional or sensory words.

-Emotional or sensory words help to captivate your readers and draw them in.
+Emotional words for headlines help to captivate your readers and draw them in.
 They add personality to your content and bring your words to life.
 Sensory words make your readers see, hear, smell, taste, or feel what you’ve written.
 The more you can engage your readers, the more you can inspire them to take action.

-Some examples of emotional or sensory words include dazzling, gloomy, bright,delicious, sweet, irresistible and staggering, to name a few.
+Some examples of emotional words for headlines include dazzling, gloomy, irresistible, and staggering, to name a few.

 “How to write copy” is ok but “How to write irresistible copy” is better.